ctaylo21/termy-the-terminal/README.md

   document.getElementById('terminal-container'),
 ```

-You can add multiple commands to your `customCommands` prop as each command name is just defined by the its key in the object you pass in.
+You can add multiple commands to your `customCommands` prop as each command name is just defined by its key in the object you pass in.

 ```jsx
 // Create two custom commands, "hello" and "length"